ovuncsezer/SlackSMSMessager/README.md

 # SlackSMSMessager
-A Android app to send SMS messages to Slack and Slack messages as SMS.
+An Android app to send SMS messages to Slack and Slack messages as SMS.

-Wrote this app to be able to communicate with my lovely girlfriend since I was going to be in a place without a smartphone but with an ancient cell phone from 90's.
-My only communication channel was SMS so I had to wrote an app that which sends the message received from an SMS to Slack and vice versa.
-This way, we were able to communicate with my girlfriend and we missed each othe less :)
+This app is written to be able to communicate with my lovely girlfriend since I was going to be in a place without a smartphone but with an ancient cell phone from 90's.
+My only communication channel was SMS so I wrote this app which sends the message received from an SMS to Slack using Slack RTM API and vice verse.
+This way, we were able to communicate with my girlfriend and we missed each other less :)

+The Android code of the app sends received SMS to a REST API of the server side.
+The application receives the messages sent from Slack via push notifications then which it is converted a SMS message within the app.

+The server side code is reachable here: https://github.com/ovuncsezer/SlackSMSMessagerServer